Tools & Resources > Case studies:

 Choosing an approach that is right for the service user has resulted in consistently strong response rates from patients across service delivery units.

 With findings uploaded into the trust IT system, staff are able to quickly access, assess and act on intelligence.
-For example opportunities to help reduce falls were identified, with the trust introducing “ward deep dives” and creating “patient stories” to better inform staff and patients of the risks and actions to take to avoid them.
+For example, opportunities to help reduce falls were identified, with the trust introducing “ward deep dives” and creating “patient stories” to better inform staff and patients of the risks and actions to take to avoid them.

-Picker were also able to support the trust to harness the power of free text comments, introducing coding, using a “sentiment analysis” approach to highlight key areas of excellence and those to be improved.
+Picker were also able to support the trust to harness the power of free-text comments, introducing coding, using a “sentiment analysis” approach to highlight key areas of excellence and those to be improved.

 “Some of the low-cost changes are really inspiring.
-Psychological Services bought sweep second hand clocks for waiting areas because anxious patients were becoming agitated by ticking second hands.
-Child friendly maps and clock faces are being added to appointment letters in Children’s Services to make them more accessible.
+Psychological Services bought sweep second-hand clocks for waiting areas because anxious patients were becoming agitated by ticking second hands.
+Child-friendly maps and clock faces are being added to appointment letters in Children’s Services to make them more accessible.
 The Friends and Family Test question is being animated to make it accessible for people with learning disabilities.
-All of these changes have only been possible due to the high quality feedback data we are now getting from our patients and service users” Ian McDowell, Head of PPE, CLCH 2013
+All of these changes have only been possible due to the high-quality feedback data we are now getting from our patients and service users” Ian McDowell, Head of PPE, CLCH 2013

-Picker are proud to continue to support CLCH as they endeavor to deliver the highest quality care for all their patients and service users.
+Picker are proud to continue to support CLCH as they endeavour to deliver the highest quality care for all their patients and service users.
 We continue to work with a variety of community providers to support their patient and service user initiatives.

 Here are some key tips to effectively understanding and measuring peoples’ experiences of community care services: